ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 3. If the current log entry has a left child, recurse to the left child.
    Afterwards, proceed to step 4.

-4. If the greatest version of the label present at this log entry is greater than the version advertised by the user, or if another stop condition has occurred (such as reaching a maximum output size), stop.
+4. If a stop condition has been reached, stop.
+For a user executing this algorithm, the only stop condition is having consumed all of the Transparency Log's response.
+The Transparency Log executing this algorithm may stop at this point if the greatest version of the label present at this log entry is greater than the version advertised by the user, or if a maximum output size has been reached.

-5. Obtain a search binary ladder for the current log entry where the target version is the greatest version of the label that exists in the current log entry, without omitting redundant lookups.
+5. Obtain a search binary ladder from the current log entry where the target version is the greatest version of the label that is expected to exist at this point based on the label owner's local state, without omitting redundant lookups.
+Verify that the binary ladder terminates in a way that is consistent with the expected version being the greatest that exists.

 6. If the current log entry has a right child, recurse to the right child.